 Over the last 25 years Matt has held marketing and commercial management roles across a variety of market sectors.
 His particular skills include product management, commercial team management and contract negotiation.
 He has experience of international development as he is also a Trustee and Treasurer for a small charity which works with the poor primarily in East Africa.
 He has been a family member of Life for many years and was inspired by a Life speaker whilst at university in the 1980s.

 Jonathan Wright works as a lawyer specialising in residential and commercial property.
-Jonathan became a trustee of Life in 2015.
+Jonathan became a trustee of Life in 2015 and is the current chair of the board

 Outside of work as a lawyer, Jonathan has built up a good level of experience in the charitable sector.
 He was involved in the foundation of City Church Birmingham in 1999 and served as part of the leadership of that Church until 2003.
 He became a trustee of a pre-school charity in 2010 and soon afterward became chair of trustees, where he continues to serve.
 He is currently involved with a team looking to plant a new church in Kenilworth, Warwickshire.